aces/Loris/modules/api/README.md

 ## Permissions

+The `api` module is a public module so that the `login` endpoint can be accessed, but otherwise all requests require a token (retrieved from the `login` endpoint) or the user accessing the API to be logged in to LORIS.

+The following permissions affect accessing data from the API:
 ????

 ## Configurations

+The following configuration settings affect the format of data returned from the API:

 useEDC - This configuration setting determines whether the EDC is returned or required for creating/retrieving candidates with the API.